Dr. Ray Wallace Memories and Stories

 Overland Park, KS

 Some great memories of Chancellor Wallace, but my favorite was when I drove him in the Harvest Homecoming parade.
 I had bought my convertible just a few short months before the event, and was a "wee bit" (as he would say) wary of taking the top down that drizzly day.
 But, the skies cleared up and we enjoyed our ride.
-He constantly made funny remarks about some of the people in the crowd including seeing U of L shirts and claiming that that person should visit our bookstore for some "real clothing".
+He constantly made funny remarks about some of the people in the crowd including seeing U of L shirts and claiming that person should visit our bookstore for some "real clothing".
 Lastly, he brought a few of us to Bank Street Brewing for a few pints post-parade.
 Always great for a laugh, joke or insult (at my expense!).
 Cheers and Sláinte!

 ~Ron Severtis